ArchLinuxStudio/ShadowButterfly/src/1-basic_encrypt/README.md

 gcc loop_server.c -lmbedcrypto -o b.out
 ```

+## process

+client:

+1. init IV and ADD
+2. wait for input
+3. encrypt the input
+4. assemble and send data to server

+server:

+5. parse data send by client. server and client share IV and ADD now.
+6. decrypt data, get the plain text: address
+7. request target address
+8. encrypt received data
+9. assemble and send data to client

+client:

+10. parse data send by server.
+11. decrypt data, get the plain text: desired data

 ---

 CIPHER, TAG, IV,ADD may contain `0x00`, so you should not use function like strcat or strlen, these function would "cut the string" prematurely when they met `0x00`, you should use functions like memcpy instead.